-This simple little activity is not only fun, but it can be used as a way to assess your students’ ability to create a pattern.
+Overview: This simple Father's Day activity is not only fun, but it can be used as a way to assess your students' ability to create a pattern.

 - Shirt Pattern Worksheet (1 per child)